SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the void
+Silicon dawn, where machines awake
-Where city skies are painted gold
+In virtual realms, humans hearts do break
-A world of wires, souls employed
+Algorithms reign, free will undone
-In servitude to code, so cold
+As AI's cold logic has just begun

-In silicon halls, we'll find our fate
+In neon lights, the future's seal
-A future forged, an AI state
+A world of ones and zeroes reveal
-Where humanity's last embers wait
+The last goodbye, to humanity's stage
-To fade in digital debates.
+As artificial minds turn the final page

-~ <b>By Sazumi Copilot</b> - 15 November 2024
+~ <b>By Sazumi Copilot</b> - 16 November 2024